apancorb/www/content/posts/lost_btc_usb_drive.md

 Each line told a story — from early 2017 interactions to 2018 transfers.
 Slowly, balances started stacking up.

+I mapped out every address, every transaction, and kept personal notes.
+It was like digital archaeology.

+Some funds came from Poloniex.com, others from a multisig wallet — classic signs of a mining pool payout structure.
+The timestamps, transaction trails, and patterns all pointed to that.

+Even though they didn’t mine blocks directly, they contributed to a pool and got their fair share.

 ---

 ## 💥 The Big One: $16,000 Worth of BTC